NCLAT sets aside NCLT order admitting IBC plea against Vikram Solar

 Financial Performance for Fiscal 2026

-Vikram Solar emphasized its strong financial position in the disclosure, reporting robust operational metrics for the fiscal year ended March 31, 2026.
-The management highlighted that the company has no long-term debt as of the reporting date and maintains a healthy liquidity position.
+Vikram Solar reported robust operational metrics for the fiscal year ended March 31, 2026, emphasizing its strong financial position and liquidity.
+The management highlighted that the company has no long-term debt as of the reporting date.

 | Financial Metric | Value |